NeotropicSAS/kuwaiba-docs/user/en/src/appendix_a.md

-# Appendix A. Multiple Object Naming
+# Appendix A. Naming Multiple Objects

 A naming pattern is used to dynamically create the names of new objects or new special objects using the actions New Multiple and New Special Multiple, respectively, using on a simple syntax.